zhoujw14/Mapping-Metastasis/README.md

 # Mapping Metastasis

 # For Data Process
-Please find data.process file for R codes used for processing raw clincial trial data
+Please find Data process file for R codes used for processing raw clincial trial data

 # For Data Analysis
 Please find Data analysis file for R codes used for random effect cox proportional model